PixarAnimationStudios/ruby-jss/test/README.md

  ### The Spec Files

- Each spec file defines one or more MiniTest::Spec, each one being a 'describe SomeClass' block, containing methods and individual tests in 'it' blocks.
+ Each spec file defines one or more MiniTest::Spec's, each one being a 'describe SomeClass' block, containing methods and individual tests in 'it' blocks.

  If you plan to write any tests, please read up on how to write MiniTest Specs.

  However, here's some info that wasn't obvious when I first started, and makes life much easier when writing specs:

  - the 'describe' blocks eventually become classes
    - you can do anything inside them that you would do in a class definition.